 What Are the Defenses to This Crime?

-A criminal defense lawyer may need to work with a toxicologist to prove that a driver was no longer impaired when operating a vehicle, despite the presence of drugs in the driver’s blood work.
+A criminal defense lawyer may need to work with a toxicologist to prove that a driver was no longer impaired when operating a vehicle, despite the drugs in the driver’s blood work.
 Get the help you need to handle court charges related to VC 21352(f) today.

 Examples of Driving Under the Influence of Drugs

 Police officers pull over a man after he runs a red light and swerves across the road.
 After calling out a DRE, it is determined that the man is probably under the influence of drugs.
-He is arrested and his blood is tested, revealing that he is under the influence of marijuana.
+He is arrested, and his blood is tested, revealing that he is under the influence of marijuana.
 He could be charged with driving under the influence of drugs.

 Prescription Drug Warnings

 The side effects of drugs affect people in different ways, but it only takes one accident or wrong move on the road to get charged with driving under the influence of drugs.
-Also, if that warning is on the drug, then the prosecution has strong evidence you shouldn’t drive while taking it.
+Also, if that warning is on the drug, the prosecution has strong evidence that you shouldn’t drive while taking it.

 Even certain over-the-counter (OTC) drugs can make you unsafe to drive, like strong cold medicines or drugs with sleep aids.
 These may also carry the label against driving, but even if a drug does not have the label, it could affect you in a way that makes you seem drugged to an officer.